What is the daily schedule like?

 How do we get there from the airport?

 The airport is about a 20 minute drive away.
-A taxi will cost around 20-30 Euros to the retreat location.
-This is the best and cheapest option.
-It’s very easy to get a taxi from the airport and there is usually a long queue of them waiting outside.
-The airport is very small and manageable.
+A taxi will cost between 25 - 40 Euros to the retreat location (the higher rate is for nighttime on Sunday).
+It’s quite easy to get a taxi from the airport and there is usually a long queue of them waiting outside.
+The airport is small and manageable.
 Basically as soon as you have picked up your luggage, you come through the doors, exit the airport and the taxi-stand is right in front.
 We will send you exact instructions on how to get to the finca, which you can print out and hand the driver.
 On the day of departure we’ll call the taxi company to reserve your car.

 How much do excursions by taxi cost?